 Research conducted at Massachusetts General Hospital Cancer Center and other cancer centers is leading to better understanding of the genetic basis of soft tissue sarcomas.
 Our investigators are focused on identifying genetic mutations associated with sarcoma and biologic markers that predict tumor behavior.
 Findings will help shape new treatment strategies.
 Our laboratory researchers are also developing novel strategies to reverse drug resistance in sarcoma, supported in part by the Cancer Center’s world-renowned archive of sarcoma tissue and associated clinical information.
 Results are being used to design new clinical trials.

 Clinical trials are research studies of new drugs, new combinations of drugs or already approved drugs being studied to treat patients in new/different ways.
 They may include new drug doses or new ways (schedules) to give the drugs.
 Clinical trials are run under strict guidelines.
 Their purpose is to help find out whether new cancer treatments are safe and effective or better than the standard (current) treatment.
-At Massachusetts General Hospital Cancer Center, there are several clinical trials open for the treatment of leukemia that use the latest in cancer treatments.
+At Massachusetts General Hospital Cancer Center, there are several clinical trials open for the treatment of sarcomas that use the latest cancer treatments.

 Meet the Team